ynlamy/vagrant-lamp/README.md

 * A [MariaDB](https://mariadb.org/) server
 * [PHP](https://www.php.net) scripting language
 * [Xdebug](https://xdebug.org/) to provides a range of features to improve the PHP development experience
-* [phpMyAdmin](https://www.phpmyadmin.net/) to handle the administration of MySQL over the Web
+* [phpMyAdmin](https://www.phpmyadmin.net/) to handle the administration of MySQL/MariaDB over the Web
 * [Composer](https://getcomposer.org/) to manage dependencies in PHP

 The php version and some PHP parameters can be defined through the ``Vagrantfile``.